Los Carpinteros

+Career

 In their work the artists incorporate aspects of architecture, design and sculpture to create installations and drawings that “negotiate the space between the functional and the nonfunctional", where they derive their “inspiration from the physical world” and express their interest in the intersection of art and society in a humorous manner.
 Los Carpinteros create a response to places, spaces and objects, how they have been conceived, built, used and abandoned.

 Between personal exposures are those made in the 90s in the ' "Centro de Arte 23 y 12" Cuba.
 They have been exhibited at "The New Museum of Contemporary Art" and the "Contemporary Arts Center" in Cincinnati, Ohio; "Grant Selwyn Fine Arts" in Los Angeles, CA; at the International Contemporary Art Fair ARCO'98 in Madrid; and Art Basel Miami where for the 2012 edition of the fair they built the "Güiro Art Bar".
 They held their first solo exhibition in Asia, 'Heterotopias', at Edouard Malingue Gallery in 2013.

+Collections

+Los Carpinteros works are included in the following permanent collections: